JasonAHendry/deutsch-lernen/verbs.md

 ankommen - to arrive

 Regular: True
-ankommen is a seperable verb.
+ankommen is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |